mk4all/music/README.md

 and machine learning advisers.
 Any rating appears from past is checked by moderator and supervisor.
 Supervisor is a moderator of moderators.

+Honor level can be
+0 level: from -infinity to -1
+1 level: from 0 to 9
+2 level: from 10 to 24 (+ 10 * 1.5 points)
+3 level: from 25 to 47 (+ 15 * 1.5 points = 23 points)
+4 level: and so on (prev level * 1.5 points) and also creator level for the profile of creator.
+Creator can change everything accept history.
+Messages from excluded users can be reduced to zero, users names also if they break the rules.